isaacbuz/connectShphere/CONTRIBUTING.md

-# Contributing to ConnectSphere
+# Contributing to Starling.ai

-First off, thank you for considering contributing to ConnectSphere!
-It's people like you that make ConnectSphere such a great tool.
+First off, thank you for considering contributing to Starling.ai!
+It's people like you that make Starling.ai such a great tool.

 ## Table of Contents